-Being situated within Nevada and near the borders of California, Utah and Arizona, Las Vegas’ location gives you so many options for day trips or excursions that are just a short drive away, including some of the worlds most stunning National Parks.
+The team over at usgamblingsites.com are saying that being situated within Nevada and near the borders of California, Utah and Arizona, Las Vegas’ location gives you so many options for day trips or excursions that are just a short drive away, including some of the worlds most stunning National Parks.
 For those preferring to stay in a city Vegas’ growing culinary scene must be experienced and there are events, shows and new attractions opening every other week!

 Here are just some of my “Get Out of the Casino” recommendations.
 Let me know your best Vegas tips in the comments below;

 The Bellagio Fountains are a must experience for any persons first or even fifth time to Las Vegas.
 Within the 8-acre manmade lake is more than 1,200 nozzles and 4,500 lights that can change to gold, purple, red, white or even blue!
 Every half an hour in afternoons and early evenings and every 15 minutes between 8pm and midnight, the lake will light up as a choreographed water performance is played.